The powers that be are waging a war on your wealth.

 It only takes a simple math problem to illustrate this point.

 Imagine you buy a stock for $100 then it rises in value by 10%.
 It’s now worth $110.
 Then its value falls by 10%.
-Without doing the math, you might think it’s now worth $100.
+Without doing the math, you might think it’s back to $100.
 But it’s not.
 It’s only worth $99.
 If that comes as a surprise, pull out your calculator and test it.
 The same is true no matter which order the value change occurs in.

 Thus, defense is more important than offense when it comes to playing markets.